A lower bound on the number of edges in DP-critical graphs: Introduction

 The definition of critical graphs can be naturally extended to the list coloring setting.
-A graph $G$ is {\em list $k$-critical} if $\chi_\ell(G) \geq k$, but $\chi_\ell(G') \leq k-1$ for each proper subgraph $G'$ of $G$.
+A graph $G$ is {\em list $k$-critical} if $\chi_\ell(G) = k$, but $\chi_\ell(G') \leq k-1$ for each proper subgraph $G'$ of $G$.
 So, we can define $f_\ell(n,k)$ to be the minimum number of edges in an $n$-vertex list $k$-critical graph.

-A list assignment $L$ for a graph $G$ is called a \emph{degree list assignment} if $|L(u)| \geq d_G(u)$ for all $u \in V(G)$.
-A fundamental result of Borodin~\cite{1979Borodin} and Erd\H os, Rubin, and Taylor~\cite{1980ErRuTa} provides a complete characterization of all graphs that are not $L$-colorable with respect to some degree list assignment $L$.
+A list assignment $L$ for a graph $G$ is called a \emph{degree-list assignment} if $|L(u)| \geq d_G(u)$ for all $u \in V(G)$.
+A fundamental result of Borodin~\cite{1979Borodin} and Erd\H os, Rubin, and Taylor~\cite{1980ErRuTa} provides a complete characterization of all graphs that are not $L$-colorable with respect to some degree-list assignment $L$.
 This result can be viewed as a generalization of Theorem~\ref{Ga2}.

-\begin{thm}[Borodin~\cite{1979Borodin}; Erd\H os, Rubin, and Taylor~\cite{1980ErRuTa}] Let $G$ be a connected graph and $L$ be a degree list assignment for $G$.
-If $G$ is not $L$-colorable, then $G$ is a Gallai tree; furthermore, $|L(u)| = d_G(u)$ for all $u \in V(G)$ and if $u$, $v \in V(G)$ are two adjacent non-cut vertices, then $L(u) = L(v)$. \end{thm}
+\begin{thm}[Borodin~\cite{1979Borodin}; Erd\H os, Rubin, and Taylor~\cite{1980ErRuTa}] Let $G$ be a connected graph and $L$ be a degree-list assignment for $G$.
+If $G$ is not $L$-colorable, then $G$ is a Gallai tree; furthermore, $|L(u)| = d_G(u)$ for all $u \in V(G)$ and if $u, v \in V(G)$ are two adjacent non-cut vertices, then $L(u) = L(v)$. \end{thm}

+Kostochka, Stiebitz, and Wirth~\cite{KSW} and independently Thomassen~\cite{Tho} described for each Gallai tree $G$ the degree-list assignments $L$ such that $G$ is not $L$-colorable.
+Kostochka and Stiebitz~\cite{KS02} proved that for $n \geq k+2$, Dirac’s bound (1) holds for $f_\ell(n, k)$.